-BlackBerry A10 tipped as Z10 follow-up, said to be hitting Sprint in NovemberAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry A10 tipped as Z10 follow-up, said to be hitting Sprint in NovemberAlex Wagner - Editorial Director of News and Content

 BlackBerry CEO Thorsten Heins teased earlier this year that his company had a new product in its pipeline that he was "really excited about," piquing the interest of BlackBerry fans everywhere.
 However, the executive declined to offer any other details about it at that time, and there haven't been any other hints about the mystery device since then.
 That's changing today, as a new report claims to have some new information on the device that Heins was referencing.

 Sources speaking to CNET claimed that BlackBerry is working on a new flagship smartphone that's currently known as the "BlackBerry A10."
 The device is described as being a high-end follow-up to the Z10, meaning that it will bump the Z10 and Q10 down to mid-range status upon its arrival.
 There aren't many concrete details about the A10 right now, but CNET says that it will be a full-touch device, which makes sense considering that it's being billed as a successor to the Z10.

 Today's report says that the BlackBerry A10 is slated to launch during the holiday season and that Sprint is already on board, with plans to add the A10 to its shelves sometime in November.
 Sprint frustrated many of its subscribers earlier this year when it decided not to offer the Z10, but one source familiar with the carrier's plans said that Sprint saw what BlackBerry had coming and decided to wait for the A10 rather than offer the Z10.
 Sprint's agreement with BlackBerry for the A10 isn't thought to be exclusive, so the A10 could eventually appear on other operators as well.